eu-digital-green-certificates/dgc-api-tests/specs/gateway/Rules/ContentChecksAcceptanceRules.md

 * check that the response had the status code "400"
 * check that Rule is not in Rulelist

+## Value of ValidTo must more than 120h future from now

+tags: negative_test

+Test that the Gateway responds with an error message if the ValidTo Value is less than 120h in the future

+* create a valid Acceptance Rule
+* change ValidTo to "-71"h before the current ValidTo
+* upload Rule
+* check that the response had an error
+* check that the response had the status code "400"

 ## upload Rule with CertificateType not matching RuleId

 tags: negative_test